JamesParrott/sDNA_GH/dev/docs/options_design_notes.md

 # literals.
 A simple class or instance thereof is highly customisable, but its main attributes
 # (non '__abcdef__' ones ) are not so elegantly iterable over (nor testable against) over.
 And like
 # dictionaries
-# they can  be changed inadvertantly.
+# they can  be changed inadvertently.
 Enter named tuples.
 They are immutable, indexable without ['']
 # but require a little boilerplate code to set up.
 They can easily be created from dictionaries and lists.
 # But they do still require e.g. ._fields to iterate over their field names or test for membership
 #  but dir ( ) can be avoided along (with the special methods it outputs).